oplatek/oplatek.github.io/_posts/2015-05-17-zotero-the-missing-paper-organizer.md

 ---

 The fun fact about [Zotero](https://www.zotero.org/) is that I have never wanted to use it until I see it in action.
-In fact, I would not have wanted to use any citation manager before I saw one.
+In fact, I did not want to use any citation manager.

 What is a citation manager?
 A pretty boring piece of software: